Researchers Develop Infrared QR Code 'Invisible to the Eye'

 And while infrared information carriers are still an emerging technology, the real-life implications are vast.
 Think covert operations, enhanced infrared surveillance, and even fortified anti-forgery measures.

-In the realm of infrared surveillance, in particular, microscopic QR codes can be embedded in objects, buildings, or even clothing, opening doors to a wealth of encrypted information accessible only to those authorized.
+In the realm of infrared surveillance, in particular, invisible QR codes can be embedded in objects, buildings, or even clothing, granting access to a wealth of encrypted information available only to authorized users.

 There are challenges to this technology, of course, like reader availability and environmental factors, though the future of infrared-readable QR codes is undeniably bright.